RESTIAservis/lite-api/GenericImportAPI.md

 - All taxes are included
 - Values are integers representing original price multiplied by 100. <br>**EXAMPLE**: 10€ would be 1000
+- itemsPrice will be computed from items on server after import

 Fields of a Price object: